 Blue Mountains New South Wales, Australia Travel Guide

-One of the globe's's oldest and finest cave systems, Jenolan Caves are a spectacular natural wonder.
-They showcase stunning limestone formations, underground rivers, and a rich history.
-The network includes multiple show caves, each with unique features, plus possibilities for adventure caving.
+One of the world's oldest and finest cave systems, Jenolan Caves are a spectacular natural wonder.
+They showcase stunning limestone formations, underground rivers, and a long and storied history.
+The network includes multiple show caves, every one with distinct features, plus possibilities for adventure caving.

-AN entire day trip, typically 6-8 hours, including travel time and a couple of cave explorations.
-Combine with a make a stop at Oberon, or explore nearby Kanangra-Boyd National Park.
+A day-long outing, typically 6-8 hours, including travel time and a couple of cave explorations.
+Combine with a stop at Oberon, or explore nearby Kanangra-Boyd National Park.

-A beautiful rural valley offering a serene contrast to the dramatic cliffs.
-Noted for its rolling landscapes, equestrianism, and small wine estates and a cuppa rooms.
+A picturesque rural valley offering a serene contrast to the dramatic cliffs.
+Noted for its rolling landscapes, equestrianism, and small wine estates and tea rooms.

 The Blue Mountains range aligns well as a starting or mid-point for longer explorations of New South Wales.